-1) When Did Human Beings First Arrive in New Jersey and from what Direction Did they Come?
+1. When did human beings first arrive in New Jersey and from what direction did they come?

-Deposits recovered from sites containing datable radio-carbon samples or securely dated diagnostic artifacts can suggest when and from which direction people first came to New Jersey.
+Deposits recovered from sites containing datable radiocarbon samples or securely dated diagnostic artifacts can suggest when and from which direction people first came to New Jersey.

-2) What Was the Environment of New Jersey Like at this Time?
+2. What was the environment of New Jersey like at this time?

 A limited amount of information on New Jersey environmental conditions during Early Paleo-Indian times has been found.
-New data from pollen cores, midden layers, and other plant and animal remains dating to Early Paleo-Indian times found alone or in association with cultural deposits can potentially expand our understanding of New Jersey's climate during this period.
+New data from pollen cores, midden layers and other plant and animal remains dating to Early Paleo-Indian times found alone or in association with cultural deposits can potentially expand our understanding of New Jersey's climate during this period.

-3) What Were Early Paleo-Indians Lifeways in New Jersey?
+3. What were early Paleo-Indian lifeways in New Jersey?

-Discovery of more perishable artifacts made from wood, bone, horn, or teeth and recovery of deposits containing perishable materials can potentially reveal such poorly known aspects of Early Paleo-Indian subsistence practices as their settlement-subsistence round, dietary preferences, and food preparation techniques.
-These data may also reveal the role, if any, of Paleo-Indians in the extinction or extirpation in New Jersey of such Ice Age mammals as mammoths, mastodons, and caribou.
+Discovery of more perishable artifacts made from wood, bone, horn or teeth and recovery of deposits containing perishable materials can potentially reveal such poorly known aspects of Early Paleo-Indian subsistence practices as their settlement-subsistence round, dietary preferences and food preparation techniques.
+These data may also reveal the role, if any, of Paleo-Indians in the extinction or extirpation in New Jersey of such Ice Age mammals as mammoths, mastodons and caribou.
 Several thousand stone tools associated with Early Paleo-Indians have been found in and near New Jersey.
-Although analysis has addressed several issues concerning stone tool types and functions, intact deposits and surface finds can potentially contribute significant information concerning Early Paleo-Indian stone tool and weapon use and manufacture, explain why they preferred certain types of stone for their tools and weapons, and describe the social and cultural consequences of this preference.
+Although analysis has addressed several issues concerning stone tool types and functions, intact deposits and surface finds can potentially contribute significant information concerning Early Paleo-Indian stone tool and weapon use and manufacture; explain why they preferred certain types of stone for their tools and weapons; and describe the social and cultural consequences of this preference.

-4) What Was the Nature of their Social, Political, Economic, or Spiritual life?
+4. What was the nature of their social, political, economic or spiritual life?

-Identification of artifact patterns, features, or organic materials such as bones from individual animals, game drives, or processing stations can potentially reveal property types, intra-site activity areas, and other indicators of Early Paleo-Indian social, political, and economic life.
-Discovery of stone pictographs and petroglyphs or stone, bone, or other carvings, sculptures, or other symbolic artifacts also can reveal evidence of spiritual beliefs and other hithertofore unknown aspects of Early Paleo-Indian life.
+Identification of artifact patterns; features; or organic materials such as bones from individual animals, game drives or processing stations can potentially reveal property types, intra-site activity areas and other indicators of Early Paleo-Indian social, political and economic life.
+Discovery of stone pictographs and petroglyphs or stone, bone; or other carvings, sculptures, or other symbolic artifacts also can reveal evidence of spiritual beliefs and other heretofore unknown aspects of Early Paleo-Indian life.

-5) How Did Early Paleo-Indian People Living in New Jersey Relate to those Living in Other Regions?
+5. How did Early Paleo-Indian people living in New Jersey relate to those living in other regions?

-Intact deposits and plow zone or surface collected artifacts can reveal the presence of exotic raw materials or artifact styles and types currently associated with other regions.
-Analysis of these materials can reveal significant patterns of interaction and examine aspects of continuity and change.
+Intact deposits and plow zone or surface collected artifacts can reveal the presence or exotic raw materials or artifact styles and types currently associated with other regions.
+Analysis of these materials can reveal significant patterns or interaction and examine aspects of continuity and change.

-6) If Regional Cultural Variations Existed, how and why Did they Develop?
+6. If regional cultural variations existed, how and why did they develop?

-Analysis of securely dated artifacts and deposits from different times ranging throughout the Early Paleo-Indian phase can potentially confirm existing chronologies and typologies or reveal the existence of now unrecognized sub-phases and sequences.
+Analysis of securely dated artifacts and deposits from different times ranging throughout the Early Paleo-Indian phase can potentially confirm existing chronologies and typologies or reveal the existence or now unrecognized sub-phases and sequences.

-7) What Is the Cultural and Chronological Identity of the Early Paleo-Indian Phase?
+7. What is the cultural and chronological identity of the Early Paleo-Indian Phase?

-Several cultural and chronological models of Early Paleo-Indian life have been developed.
-Analysis of all artifacts and deposits 6,000 years old and older potentially can confirm existing frameworks, alter others, and provide the foundation for new syntheses.
+Several cultural and chronological models or Early Paleo-Indian life have been developed.
+Analysis of all artifacts and deposits 6,000 years old and older potentially can confirm existing frameworks, alter others and provide the foundation for new syntheses.